dwainm/dopress/readme.md

 * implement local storage

 Finalize 2.0.0
-* comment all files / commit comments / comment classes :
+* comment all files / commit comments / comment classes

- * Checkout
- *
- * The WooCommerce checkout class handles the checkout process, collecting user data and processing the payment.
- *
- * @class 		WC_Cart
- * @version		2.1.0
- * @package		WooCommerce/Classes
- * @category	Class
- * @author 		WooThemes

 * create the branch
 * set 2.1 goals
 * Launch on WP.org and on dwainm.com